minqiaowang/on-premise-adg/setup-environment/setup-environment.md

 ## Introduction

-In this workshop, you will use the compute instances in the Oracle Cloud to simulate the on-premise primary and standby database.
-This lab will show you how to setup a Oracle Cloud network (VCN) and the compute instance running a pre-configured Oracle Database 19c install using Oracle Resource Manager and Terraform.
+In this lab you will show setup a Oracle Cloud network (VCN) and the compute instance with a pre-configured Oracle Database 19c using Oracle Resource Manager and Terraform.
 You can setup the primary and standby database using the related scripts.
 The primary and the standby database are in different VCN.
-You can prepare multiple primary and standby database for students before the workshop.
+You can setup primary and standby database in the same region or in different region.

+Estimated Lab Time: 60 minutes.

 ### Objectives

--   Setup a network and compute instance using the DB19c Marketplace image
--   Use Terraform and Resource Manager to complete the setup
+-   Use Terraform and Resource Manager to setup the primary and standby environment.

-### Lab Prerequisites
+### Prerequisites

 This lab assumes you have already completed the following:
-- Have Oracle Cloud Account
+- An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
-- Create SSH Keys
+- Create a SSH Keys pair

 Click on the link below to download the Resource Manager zip files you need to build your enviornment.